WillBoudreau/WillBoudreau/README.md

 Hello!
 I am William or Will!
 I am currently in my second year at NSCC in Game Programming, looking to develop and increase my skills in Game programming and development!
 -
 Here is where I will store my projects and challenges!

+A Little about me:
 -
+I am from Nova Scotia Canada and have recently discorvered my passion for game programming while in High School, where I began to work on Python.
+From there I managed to get into Nova Scotia Community College (NSCC) Game programming course and have since been able to build a great understanding on how to use Unity and C#!

 My most recent project that I have been working on is:
 -